dariogemo/water_project/README.md

 16) *Potability -* Indicates if the water of a specific sample is potable or not.
 0 means potable, 1 means non-potable.

-The Water Quality Prediction dataset can be found in [Kaggle](https://www.kaggle.com/datasets/vanthanadevi08/water-quality-prediction) or in the [Github](https://github.com/dariogemo/water_project) repository for this project, where you can also find the full code.
+The Water Quality Prediction dataset can be found on [Kaggle](https://www.kaggle.com/datasets/vanthanadevi08/water-quality-prediction).